01 of 14

 04 of 14

 For this soap, you want a nice, clear top layer so that it would look like you were looking down into some water to the swirl underneath.
 To get this effect, take some of the clear, blue soap and pour about 1/4-1/2 inch of soap into each of the mold cavities.

 While that soap is hardening (it should take 20 minutes or so), you can mix your other colors.Continue to 5 of 14 below.

 Mixing the Colors for the "Water" Swirl

-For this project, I'm using a combination of blue ultramarine and other white, sparkly micas.
+For this project, we're using a combination of blue ultramarine and other white, sparkly micas.

 Some dry colorants, like the light micas, mix directly into the soap easily.
-Others, like this blue ultramarine, have a tendency to clump, leaving tiny blue dots through your soap.
+Others, like this blue ultramarine, tend to clump, leaving tiny blue dots through your soap.
 One way to prevent this is to pre-mix your colorant in a bit of liquid glycerin.
-Here, I'm mixing about 1/4 tsp. of blue ultramarine into about a tablespoon of glycerin.Continue to 6 of 14 below.
+Here, we're mixing about 1/4 tsp. of blue ultramarine into about a tablespoon of glycerin.Continue to 6 of 14 below.

 06 of 14